La Blue Girl

 La Blue Girl (淫獣学園 La☆Blue Girl, Injū Gakuen La Blue Girl) is an erotic anime and manga series by Toshio Maeda.
 Like Maeda's other hentai series (e.g., Urotsukidōji), La Blue Girl features a large amount of tentacle rape.
 It departs somewhat from its predecessors, however, by lightening the atmosphere with humor, lightly parodying the "tentacle hentai" genre.

-An immensely successful series, La Blue Girl has inspired, over the years, several OVA series for a total of 14 episodes, a comic book adaptation, three live action movies, some PC games and some art books.
+La Blue Girl has inspired several OVA series for a total of 14 episodes, a comic book adaptation, three live action movies, some PC games, and some art books.

 Story

 The story involves various ninja clans in a constant state of war with one another.
 The female protagonist is Miko Mido, a young ninja-in-training and the next leader of the Miroku ninja clan.
 This clan has control over the Shikima, a perverted race of sex-hungry demons led by Miko's father, the Shikima Lord.
 However, when thieves steal the magic compact that grants the clan this power, Miko has to fight the Shikima, utilizing her "sexcraft" ninjutsu in order to save the world.
 The Shikima live in a parallel dimension called the Shikima Realm, and one must perform specific sexual rituals in order to travel there.